tedneward/Azgaarnoth/Classes/Cleric.md

 If you have a domain spell that doesn't appear on the cleric spell list, the spell is nonetheless a cleric spell for you.

 ## Channel Divinity
 At 2nd level, you gain the ability to channel divine energy directly from your deity, using that energy to fuel magical effects.
-You start with two such effects: Turn Undead and an effect determined by your domain.
+You start with three such effects: Turn Undead, Harness Divine Power, and an effect determined by your domain.
 Some domains grant you additional effects as you advance in levels, as noted in the domain description.

 When you use your Channel Divinity, you choose which effect to create.
 You must then finish a short or long rest to use your Channel Divinity again.